alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ECO also looks at the ‘[incorporation factors](http://www.publications.parliament.uk/pa/cm200102/cmhansrd/vo020708/text/20708w01.htm#column_652)’ if the goods will be incorporated into military equipment which will then be exported to another country.

-There’s a complete ban on exporting:

-* anti personnel landmines, and parts or components for anti personnel landmines
-* blinding laser weapons
-* man-portable air defence systems (MANPADs) to end users who aren’t states
-* non-civil nuclear supplies or materials to a country that’s not one of the other recognised nuclear weapons states (United States, Russia, France and China)

-For other items, decisions are partly based on where you’re exporting to.
+Decisions are partly based on where you’re exporting to.
 For example, ECO won’t usually give a licence if there’s an embargo on exporting military goods (arms embargo).
 Embargoed countries are:

 * Argentina (if the goods will be used by the Argentine military)
 * Armenia and Azerbaijan (if the goods could be used on the border between the two countries, or in the Nagorno-Karabakh region)